stevemorrisbi/ABSplitTesting/README.md

 * Does title casing affect listing impressions?
 SnakeCasing vs ALL CAPS.
 * Does emojis in item titles affect listing impressions?
 Titles with emojis vs titles without.
 * Does including a 'Best Offer' affect listing impressions?
 Best Offer vs without best offer.
-* Does free postage effect listing impressions? free postage (postage cost included in total item price) vs without free postage.
+* Does free postage affect listing impressions? free postage (postage cost included in total item price) vs without free postage.

-The experiment results from these multiple split tests would be useful in creating a template to best maximise impressions for listings.
+The experiment results combined from these split tests would be useful in creating a template to best maximise impressions for listings.